-Top 10 of 12 Quizzes 10 %
+Top 10 of 12 Quizzes 20 %

-In class group assignments (3 assignments) 6%
+Written assignments (3 assignments) 15%

-Test 1: (Jan 29): 24%
+Test 1: (Feb 1): 20%

-Test 2: (Feb 26): 30%
+Test 2: (Mar 1): 20%

-Final Exam: (during Apr exam period) 30 %
+Final Exam: (during Apr exam period) 25 %

 Clicker - participation Bonus 2%

 The above course requirements and weights are final and will not be adjusted.
 Requests for special consideration should be directed to the course instructor, not to the teaching assistant.
-Exceptions may be made for missed tests in extenuating circumstances, provided the student presents legitimate and documented reasons for failing to complete stated course requirements.
-Final marks are final, and will not be adjusted in order to "boost" students' marks into the next letter grade.
+Exceptions may be made for missed tests in extenuating circumstances, provided the student presents legitimate reasons for failing to complete stated course requirements.
+Final marks are final and will not be adjusted in order to "boost" students' marks into the next letter grade.